-Examine the evidence that exists of regular monitoring of language(s) development in spoken or written English, home language and BSL.
+Examine the evidence that exists of regular monitoring of language development in spoken or written English, home language and BSL.
 Use the experience of the Language and Communication course.
 Evaluate which assessments have given the most useful information to support planning for / with the child.
 Have all the participants understood the implications?
 Can you see carry over from the diagnostic language or speech assessments into plans and teaching?
 This is what you want to achieve in your own teaching.
-You can show this thinking in your placement file on post-it notes or short critical comments.